HaylzRandom/mini-js-projects/projects/pokedex/README.md

-# 3D Background Boxes
+# Pokédex

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that will display the first 150 Pokémon of the Pokédex!

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a selection of cards that will display information taken from the PokéAPI

 ## Tech Stack

-**Client:** HTML5, CSS3, JavaScript
+**Client:** HTML5, CSS3, JavaScript, [PokéAPI](https://pokeapi.co/)

 ## Authors